cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 gaiad tendermint show_validator
 ```

 **WARNING:** We strongly recommend NOT using the same passphrase for multiple keys.
 The Tendermint team and the Interchain Foundation will not be responsible for the loss of funds.
-This is not as important on the testnets, but is good security practice and should be followed.

 ## Fund your account